Rishi-Bidani/youtube-download/README.md

 </br>

 CAUTION:
-If your antivirus is interfering with the download, add this to your list of files to ignore while scanning.
+If your antivirus is interfering with the download (with v1 (tag2) ), add this to your list of files to ignore while scanning.
+Else use version = v1.0 (tag 1), The only difference is that this will download multiple dll dependencies as well.
+DO NOT DELETE THOSE FILES

 <br />
 #### Download exe From Github releases